Agnes Fay Morgan: Research and writing

 Some of the most significant scientific research to emerge from Morgan's laboratory concerned the biochemistry of vitamins and the nutritional value of foods.
 She wrote 254 publications that included papers on effects of heat.
 She became best known for her work examining the effects of pantothenic acid (vitamin B_{5}) on adrenal gland function.
 In her early research work, Morgan analyzed processed foods and characterized their vitamin composition.
 She was the first to establish that a preservative, sulfur dioxide, protected vitamin C but damaged thiamine.
+Morgan's research contributed to early understanding of vitamins and food composition, and she helped to establish nutrition as a scientific discipline in the US.From Morgan's contributions in the nutrition safety industry, led to the discovery and characterization of vitamin E, vitamin B6, pantothenic acid, and vitamin K.

 In 1938, the Department of Home Economics was moved under the College of Agriculture, and all of the faculty members became affiliated with the California Agricultural Experiment Station.
 Late in her career, she was involved in an Agricultural Experiment Station project that examined nutrition among older people in San Mateo County.
-That work yielded two important conclusions: that bone density began to decline in women between the ages of 50 and 65, and that dietd/ary fat intake led to increases in serum cholesterol.
+That work yielded two important conclusions: that bone density began to decline in women between the ages of 50 and 65, and that dietary fat intake led to increases in serum cholesterol.

 In another of her studies, Morgan worked with a fox breeder to study the effects of diets that contained low and normal amounts of B vitamins.
 The treatment group (the vitamin-restricted foxes) developed a fine, sparse gray coat that resembled the fashionable fur of the silver fox.
 Morgan found that the foxes with normal intake of B vitamins had shiny black fur.
 After the experiments, a fur stole was made out of fur from both the treatment and control groups.
 Morgan wore the stole on at least two important occasions – her presentation of the study data in 1939 and her Garvan Medal award ceremony ten years later.

 Morgan was sometimes sought to investigate public problems on behalf of federal or state governments.
 She examined the food quality at San Quentin Prison in 1939, and in the 1940s she was the founding chair of the California Nutrition War Committee and served on the Office of Scientific Research and Development.
 In 1960, Morgan was a member of a committee that looked at the toxicity of pesticides used in agriculture.
 She co-authored a textbook, Experimental Food Study, with Irene Sanborn Hall, and she wrote detailed histories of the Alpha Nu and Iota Sigma Pi honor societies.